YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++++++++++
 ydb_dbfilext_syslog_disable
 ++++++++++++++++++++++++++++++
 **ydb_dbfilext_syslog_disable (gtm_dbfilext_syslog_disable)** Controls whether database file extensions are logged in the syslog or not.
-If the environment variable is set to a non-zero numeric value or case-independent string or leading substrings of TRUE or YES, database file extensions are not logged to the syslog.
+If the environment variable is set to a non-zero numeric value or case-independent string or leading substring of TRUE or YES, database file extensions are not logged to the syslog.

 +++++++++++++
 ydb_dbglvl